-Our next Soaring for Autism will be in Fall of 2018.
+Our next Soaring for Autism will be spring of 2019.

 In partnership with the Indianapolis Airport Authority, TSA-Indy, and Delta Airlines the Autism Society of Indiana (ASI) is excited to offer a unique experience to individuals of all ages with autism.
 We know that traveling can be difficult for some children and adults with autism.
 We also know that preparation is the key to helping make the travel experience easier.
 Participants with autism and their companion (parents, caregivers, friends, siblings) will experience the steps most people take when coming to the airport.

 * Parking* (long term, short term, dropping off at departures)

 * Taking the shuttle from the parking lot / Walking through the garage

 * Security screening

 * Boarding the airplane, finding their seats, listening to the announcements

 Additionally, participants will be able to explore the plane and meet the pilot and flight attendants.